-Likewise, the solutions to poor engagement will vary based on company goals and culture.
+Likewise, the solutions to disengaged employees will vary based on company goals and culture.
 The key to improving engagement, though, is to take the process seriously.
-Leadership needs to view it as a necessary component of the business plan, and prioritize it accordingly.
+Leadership needs to view an employee engagement strategy as a necessary component of the business plan, and prioritize it accordingly.
 Only with examination and effort will employee engagement improve.

 Note: This is the second article in a series about employee engagement and turnover.
 You can read the first one here.
 Stay tuned as we look more deeply at methods to monitor and improve workforce engagement.

 Want even more productive tips made especially for Human Resources Managers?
 Download our ebook to increase HR Productivity with an HCM system!

 Subscribe to the Fuse Blog.
 Claim your free resources.
 Get great HR content in your inbox.